 Helping men stay in the game

-Men must commit to winning the battle against suicide and living to fight another day
+Men need each other to win the battle against suicide and live to fight another day

-Winning in life and in our mental health is a team sport
+Winning in life AND mental health is a team sport

 If every man would help his neighbor, no man would be without help - Bruce Lee